eduardbeutel/treeiter/Readme.md

 Pattern:

-    TreeIterator.of(tree)
+    TreeIterator.of(tree).declarative()
         .predicate().operation()
-        ...
-        .execute()
+        .predicate().operation().operation()
+        .execute();

+Step:

+The argument of the predicates and operations is the iteration step.
+The step contains a tree node and all information about it.

+    Step:
+        node
+        id
+        path
+        level
+        indexOnLevel
+        parent
+        ancestors
+        descendants
+        isLeaf

 Predicates:

-    .when(predicate(node,path))
-    .always()
+    .when(predicate(step))
+    .otherwise()

 Operations:

-    .then(consumer(node,path)) // executes consumer
+    .then(consumer(step)) // executes consumer
     .remove() // removes node
-    .replace(supplier(node,path)) // replaces the node
+    .replace(supplier(step)) // replaces the node
-    .skip() // skips the whole subtree starting with the node the predicate matches .ignore() // skips a node but the iteration continues with its children .collect(reference) // changes the reference to point to the node .collect(collection) // adds the node to the provided collection .collect(map,function(node,path)) // adds the node to the provided map by creating a key using the provided function .collect(map,function(node,path),function(node,path)) // adds the value created by the second function to the provided map by creating a key using the first function
+    .skip() // skips the whole subtree starting with the node the predicate matches .ignore() // skips a node but the iteration continues with its children .stop()
+    .collect(reference) // changes the reference to point to the step .collect(collection) // adds the step to the provided collection

 Examples: